 PIRATE target - Spot target in between Port Royal and the left Chest Target that collects a lit PIRATE award when qualified through the inlanes.

 Chest Targets - Two targets on both sides of the Chest shot, with green arrows pointing towards them.
 Completing both targets qualifies the lock at the Chest.

 The Chest - Orbit that feeds the ball to the upper left flipper for shots at the Captain’s Quarters, Fountain of Youth, or the GOLD targets, with a replica of the Dead Man’s Chest on top of it.
-It also locks balls for Multiball 2 (Dead Man’s Chest) thanks to a u-turn that feeds the inside of the chest.
+It also locks balls for Dead Man’s Chest Multiball thanks to a u-turn that feeds the inside of the chest.
 Lastly, it’s also used in modes, and qualifies the green skull for the Star Map.
 In prototype versions of the game, the chest replica would open up, but this was changed in the production releases.

 Star Map - An interesting shot with some rubber lining both sides, 5 targets, a magnet, and an up-post.
-When multiple modes are qualified, the up post will raise and the magnet will allow the ball to hit the targets and collect the Skull value for each target it hits.
+When multiple modes are qualified, the up post will raise and the magnet will allow the ball to hit the targets and collect the corresponding Skull value for each target it hits.
 The last target the ball hits begins a mode corresponding to whatever color the target was.
 If the Star Map is unlit, it will just hit the targets and rattle around the rubbers before heading back to the flippers.
 Typically, the ball will hit the GOLD targets on the way out.
 The shot is also used during modes, where it can collect Jack Sparrow and award more time once the timer is almost halfway through.